SERIES 5

 - Exploring melody and chords

-- Atmospheric pad design
+- Atmospheric pad and texture design that supports the core idea

-Module 5: Bassline
+Module 5: Bass

-- Choosing the right bass sound
+- Choosing or designing the right bass sound

 - Writing a bassline